 Monroe staff, the participants will gain daily mentoring to help them embrace

 these lessons.
-The end goal is to help them secure employment in the
+The end goal is to help them secure steady employment.

 The

 South Lawn Project is an educational urban farm and garden.
-It is a transformation of CCE-Monroe's .5 acres of lawn into a working urban farm, display gardens and outdoor classroom space.
-Features include display gardens, a fenced "truck farm", handicap accessible raised beds and walking paths, a greenhouse, and a butterfly house.
-This growing space will be used for community experiential learning, workforce development programs, youth development, nutrition education, and more.
+It is a transformation of CCE-Monroe's half-acre lawn into a working urban farm.
+Features include display gardens, handicap accessible raised beds, and outdoor classroom space.
+This farm will be used for community experiential learning, workforce development programs, youth development, nutrition education, and more.
 Impacting Lives Through The South Lawn Project - Spectrum News highlighting the South Lawn Project and Workforce Development.

 The GROWS program provides paid job training and career connections